 When we cook bacon in large batches like this in the oven, it is typically going to be used for a few recipes or meals right away.

-First, once it is cooked and cooled, we like to place on paper towels, and inside a reusable storage container or large plastic baggie to put into the refrigerator.
+First, once it is cooked and cooled, we like to place it on paper towels and inside a reusable storage container or large plastic baggie to put into the refrigerator.
 This is good for up to 5 days when refrigerated.

 When ready to eat, just pull out and heat through in the microwave in 30-second increments until piping hot.